sanskrit/raw_etexts_english/blogs/manasataramgini/2008-12-13_pakashastra-hindu-and-hinduized-alien-food.md

 +++
-title = "pAkashAstra: Hindu and Hinduized alienxa0food"
+title = "pAkashAstra: Hindu and Hinduized alien food"

 +++
 The field of pAkashAstra is well worthy of study as it is dying along